Archaeological remnants of the Jerusalem Temple

 Several kinds of archaeological remnants of the Jerusalem Temple exist.
 Those for what is customarily called Solomon's Temple are indirect and some are challenged.
 There is extensive physical evidence for the temple called the Second Temple that was built by returning exiles around 516 BCE and stood until its destruction by Rome in the year 70 CE.
+There is limited physical evidence of Solomon's Temple, although it is still widely accepted to have existed.